 - 1. All injuries, accidents and illnesses, however, minor must complete an accident report form.
 Any serious accidents should be reported to the Head of School/ Bursar who will ensure that parents and HSE are kept informed as necessary. - 2.
 The School must inform parents of any accident, injury to or first aid treatment provided on the same day or as soon as reasonably practicable via an accident form - 3.
 The Nursery must notify Ofsted of any serious accident, illness or injury to, or death of, any pupil whilst in their care, and of the action taken in respect of it.
 Notification must be made as soon as is reasonably practicable, but in any event within 14 days of the incident occurring.
 A registered provider who, without reasonable excuse, fails to comply with this requirement, commits an offence. - 4.
 In the event of an investigation, the Bursar should be informed who will then ensure that relevant members of the Senior Leadership Team are updated throughout the process. - 5.
-Accident report form: The First Aider will fill in an accident report form for every accident that occurs on or off the School site if in connection with the School activities that have required first aid treatment.
-The Site Manager will keep the accident books on file.
+Accident report form: The First Aider will fill in an accident report form for every accident that occurs on or off the School site if in connection with the school' activities that have required first aid treatment.
+The implementation of Evolve Accident Book will bring the handwritten task up to date and this will enable a smoother workflow between parents and the school when reporting accidents.
+The Site Manager will keep the previous accident books on file.
 Records should be stored for at least three years or if the person injured is a minor (under 18), until they are 21.
 See Appendix 6 this form should be used when it is a serious accident. - 6.
 Reporting to Parents: In the event of accident or injury parents must be informed as soon as practicable.
-The member of staff in charge at the time will decide how and when this information should be communicated, in consultation with the Head if necessary. - 7.
-The School will inform parents of any accidents or injury or First Aid treatment that is given to pupils in the EYFS setting on the same day or as soon as is reasonably practicable.
+The member of staff in charge at the time will decide how and when this information should be communicated, in consultation with the Head if necessary.

-8. Reporting to HSE: The Company is legally required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to report certain incidents.
+- 7. The School will inform parents of any accidents or injury or First Aid treatment that is given to pupils in the EYFS setting on the same day or as soon as is reasonably practicable. - 8.
+Reporting to HSE: The Company is legally required under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to report certain incidents.
 The Bursar will be responsible for determining when a report should be made.